woblerr/gpbackman/e2e_tests/README.md

 make test-e2e_history-sync
 ```

 `backup-delete`, `backup-clean`, `history-clean`, and `history-sync` each start a fresh standby-aware cluster, prepare backups, run the full suite for that command, and remove disposable volumes.
-The `backup-clean` and `history-clean` suites also create local backups for two databases to cover selective `--database` cleanup and standby synchronization.

-The `backup-info` suite creates local backups for `demo` and an additional database after its timestamp-sensitive cases to cover exact `--database` filtering in normal, combined, detail, and empty-result output, plus rejection with `--timestamp`.
+The shared preparation always creates exactly 12 backups, all for `demo`.

+After its timestamp-sensitive cases, the `backup-info` suite creates one fresh local backup each for the existing `demo` and `e2e_filter` databases.
+It verifies exact `e2e_filter` selection in normal and combined type-filter output, rejection with `--timestamp`, and a successful empty result for an unknown database.

+The `backup-clean` suite also creates one fresh local backup for each standard database, then cleans only `e2e_filter`.
+It independently verifies through `gpbackman backup-info` on primary and standby that the `demo` backup remains active and the `e2e_filter` backup is marked deleted, then compares the corresponding primary and standby rows.

+The `history-clean` suite creates the same fresh backup pair and deletes both through `gpbackman backup-delete` before cleaning only `e2e_filter` history.
+It independently verifies on primary and standby that the deleted `demo` row remains and the `e2e_filter` row is absent, then compares the corresponding primary and standby results.

 Manually run a single-node command suite: